BOLAJISHOKANBI/alx-system_engineering-devops/0x00-shell_basics/README.md

 #13-symbolic_link is a script that Create a symbolic link
 #14-copy_html is a script that copies HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory
 #100-lets_move is a script that moves all files beginning with an uppercase letter to the directory /tmp/u
+#101-clean_emacs is a script deletes all files in the current working directory that end with the character ~.